 When planning your next event, I hope you will consider using my invitations.
 I really do believe that a beautiful handcrafted invite sets the tone for your wedding.
 Contact me for a free sample!

 Invitation wording.
 This phrase can make even the most calm and collected bride to be start to sweat.
 Well, this phrase and the words seating chart.
 Before we start the stress, let’s begin with some humor from one of my favorite cats:

 So let’s get down to wordifying your invitations, ok?
 Coming up with invitation wording can be tricky, because sometimes parents want their names on there, sometimes you are paying for the event yourself and want only you and your fiance’s names to appear.
 There isn’t really a “wrong” way to do it these days, unless you forget to include the following:

 Who is getting married?
 Make sure you put your names on there.
 This shouldn’t be too hard unless you’re proofing your invites when you’re totally blotto.
 I don’t recommend this.

 Make sure you put the time the ceremony begins!
-I’ve recently seen some brides on wedding forums lately stressing over whether to write that the ceremony time starts at 4 when it really begins at 4:30.
+I’ve seen some brides on wedding forums lately stressing over whether to write that the ceremony time starts at 4 when it really begins at 4:30.
 As a guest, I would find this annoying.
 If it starts at 4:30 I will make sure I get there on time, and to be honest quite often weddings get started a little bit late because of unforeseen snags.
 If you have your guests sitting there waiting for 45 minutes, they are going to be really annoyed – especially if the venue is too hot or too cold.
 Please trust that they are adults and can get there on time.
-And if not, then they’re going to miss out on your big walk down the aisle and they can seat themselves after the fact.
+Leave the micromanaging to your boss, please.

 To card or not to card?